 This exhibition follows the artist’s first museum retrospective in Asia, at the Red Brick Art Museum in Beijing, closing on May 9.

 James Lee Byars was born in Detroit in 1932 and died in Cairo in 1997.
 He has been the subject of numerous museum exhibitions worldwide, including The Palace of Good Luck, Castello di Rivoli / Museo d’Arte Contemporanea, Turin (1989); The Perfect Moment, IVAM Centre del Carme, Valencia (1994); The Palace of Perfect, Fundaçao de Serralves, Porto (1997); Life Love and Death, Schirn Kunsthalle and Musée d’Art Moderne et Contemporain de Strasbourg (2004); The Perfect Silence, Whitney Museum of American Art (2005); ½ an Autobiography, MoMA PS1, New York and Museo Jumex, Mexico City (2013-2014); The Golden Tower, Campo San Vio, Venice (2017); and The Perfect Kiss, Museum of Contemporary Art, Antwerp (2018).

-James Lee Byars: The Milky Way and The Star Man opens 21 May through 20 August at Michael Werner Gallery in London.
-Gallery hours are Tuesday through Saturday, 10AM to 6PM.
+James Lee Byars: The Milky Way and The Star Man opens 21 May through 1 September at Michael Werner Gallery in London.
+Summer gallery hours are Tuesday through Friday, 10AM to 6PM.
 To ensure the safety of the public and staff, Michael Werner Gallery, London has implemented social distancing guidelines, which can be found here.